 Yes, you can paint copper pipes, but you must take precautions; use the right paint and ensure the paint is allowed to completely dry between coats and left for a few days before using the plumbing.

-To get a good finish, you will need to ensure the primer and paint you use bonds to the piping well.
+To get a good finish, you will need to ensure the primer and paint you use bond to the piping well.
 Be sure to adhere to manufacturers’ instructions and recommendations about the length of time between applying coats.

 Do You Need to Paint Copper Pipes?